Gradle & Third-party Tools

 Continuous integration

-We have dedicated guides showing you how to integrate a Gradle project with the following CI platforms:
+We have dedicated guides showing you how to integrate a Gradle project with several CI platforms.

 How to integrate with Gradle